dklassic/APFrameworkUI/Document.md

 ## Miscellaneous

-The overarching layering of windows is currently defined using the `WindowLayer` enum, please modify it as well as the canvas order determining function in `WindowManager` to suite your own need.
+The overarching layering of windows is currently defined using the `MenuLayer` enum, please modify it as well as the canvas order determining function in `WindowManager` to suite your own need.

 ## Performance